First Conference in the Bag - React Week 2019 - Dev Productivity!

 The conference registration for React Week wasn't free.
-This means that for each person attending, if they all attended my talk, I wanted them to feel that they were positively impacted.
-Productivity is a VERY valuable skill in a development career, one that I could quantify in the talk, so I tried to show that it was impactful when proposing the talk.
+This means that for each person attending if they all attended my talk, I wanted them to feel that they were positively impacted.
+Productivity is a VERY valuable skill in a development career, one that I could quantify in the talk, so I tried to show that it was impactful when submitting my proposal.

 This is very important for conference organizers because if people pay, they want to have talks worth traveling or paying for.

 Developer productivity hot tips are tweeted regularly.
 Articles with favorite extensions are common.
 I had not watched any particular talks that focused strictly on productivity, how it relates to your career, and how to grow that skill as a developer.